Category Archives: Social

 To saying, “I’m sorry” after offensives are made?

-Hand-written letters, and thank you notes?
+Going on a picnic at the park?
+Hand-written letters and thank you notes?

 In having family devotions?
 Saying grace?

-To walks on the beach?
+To walk on the beach?

 Random acts of kindness?